 - Self-regulate, modulate or control their behaviour or meltdowns

 - Be alert enough to be physically able to engage, take in and understand new concepts being taught

-Life Skills 4 Kids offers a variety of services for you, your child, teachers and health professional.
+Life Skills 4 Kids offers a variety of services for you, your child, teachers and health professionals.

 - Offer therapy services including a full assessment, ongoing therapy, intakes, screeners and phone consultations.

 - Provide training and workshops for teachers, preschool teachers, teachers aids, health professionals and parents.